-At rest, expired gas was sampled for 10 min after laying supine for 25 min.
-The first 5 min served as a familiarization period, after which the sample was discarded.
-During the second 5 min, expired gas was collected into a Douglas bag for analysis.
-During exercise, expired gas was sampled for 3 min, which included a 1 min familiarization period (sample discarded), with the subsequent 2 min sample collected and analyzed.
+At rest, expired gas was sampled for 10 minutes after the participant had lain supine for 25 minutes.
+The first 5 minutes served as a familiarization period, after which the sample was discarded.
+During the second 5 minutes, expired gas was collected into a Douglas bag for analysis.
+During exercise, expired gas was sampled for 3 minutes, which included a 1-minute familiarization period (sample discarded), with the subsequent 2 minutes sample collected and analyzed.
 Expired gas was analyzed for oxygen and carbon dioxide concentrations (MiniHF 5200, Servomex, UK), volume (Harvard Dry Gas Meter, Harvard Ltd., UK), and temperature, and substrate oxidation rates calculated (26).